Skip to content

 What is your license of use fee?

-Now that the CODB and creative fee have been established, just to get in the door for shooting, the license of use for the photographs needs to be evaluated.
+Now that the CODB and creative fee have been established, just to get in the door for shooting, the use license for the photographs needs to be evaluated.

-Unlike in personal or retail photography, commercial photography licenses demand a higher rate as the images are not being used for personal enjoyment, but rather, they are being used in a commercial manner.
+Unlike in personal or retail photography, commercial photography licenses demand a higher rate as the images are not being used for personal enjoyment, but rather, they are being used commercially.

 Questions to determine license rate: